dssg/411-on-311/README.md

 [![sci-kit-learn](http://scikit-learn.org/stable/_static/scikit-learn-logo-small.png)](http://scikit-learn.org)

 ### Predictive model
-The code that implements our predictive models is contained in the folder `analysis/prediction`.
-Two types of models have been developed, assuming either a **Bayesian** perspective or a **frequentist** one.
+The code that implements our predictive models for graffiti removal and pothole filling requests is contained in the folder `analysis/prediction`.
+This part of the project is implemented in R.

 ## Installation guide
 The project consists of Python scripts and modules, and R scripts.